ljay79/jira-tools/README.md

 ### Configure Custom Fields
 “Add-ons" > “Jira Sheet Tools” > "Configure Custom Fields"

-If you wish to list issues in your sheet with the function "List Issues From Filter" you can specify which columns to insert.
+If you wish to list issues in your sheet with the function "List issues from filter" you can specify which columns to insert.
 By default only most common Jira default Fields (Columns) are available to choose from.
 In case you use custom Jira fields you can now go to the settings section and select some of these customs fields as your favorites.
 > Note: Not all custom field formats are supported, these are indicated in the list of fields.

-Once you configured your custom fields, these fields are available to create column of in the "List Issues From Filter" dialog.
+Once you configured your custom fields, these fields are available to create column of in the "List issues from filter" dialog.

 > Supported custom fields are of type: **string**, **number**, **date**, **datetime** **option**, **array of options**, **array of strings**, **user**, **array of users**, **group**, **array of groups**, **version** and **array of versions**